 Although applying for residency in Portugal as a US citizen is relatively uncomplicated, it can take some time, and you must ensure you have the correct paperwork.
 You will need the following documents to start the application process to retire in Portugal:

-• Proof of enough income to sustain yourself (through bank statements)
+- Proof of enough passive or pension income to sustain yourself (through bank statements)

-You have to make an appointment with the official immigration service office, which is the Portuguese Immigration and Border Service (Serviço de Estrangeiros e Fronteiras or the SEF), to ensure that you have collected the required documents.
+You must make an appointment with the Agency for Integration, Migration and Asylum (AIMA, formerly SEF) office to ensure that you have collected the required documents.

-After five years of temporary residence, US citizens can apply for permanent residency status in Portugal, whereby they can get the Portuguese citizenship and passport.
+After five years of temporary residence, US citizens can apply for permanent residency status in Portugal, which allows them to obtain Portuguese citizenship and a passport.

 Sephardic Jews